cosmicjs/gatsby-source-cosmic/README.md

 ### Global Config Options
 These options can be specified at the top level of your config.

-> **Note**: If a matching property is specified on the object level the Object level configuration value will be used.
+> **Note**: If a matching property is specified on the Object level the Object level configuration value will be used.

 Property | Required | Type | Default | Description
 --- | --- | --- | --- | ---